talkable/talkable-docs/source/ios_sdk/integration/standalone.rst

 .. code-block:: objc

-  #import <TalkableSDK/Talkable.h>
+  @import TalkableSDK;
   ...
   [[Talkable manager] registerOrigin:TKBLAffiliateMember params:nil];
   ...

 .. note::

-  Make sure you have at least one live “SA” campaign with a default tag (`ios-invite`) inside Talkable Site
+  Make sure you have at least one Live “SA” campaign with a default tag (`ios-invite`) inside Talkable Site or with a tag you specified in the `registerOrigin` call

 Note that `params` are empty, in this case user will see the :ref:`Advocate Signup Page <campaigns/views/affiliate_members_new>`, which is used to collect the user’s email address.
-Your application may already know/have access to the user’s email, if so, you should pass this parameter which will automatically skip the SignUp Page in the flow and show the :ref:`Advocate Share Page <campaigns/views/offers_show>`.
+Your application may already know/have access to the user’s email, if so, you should pass this parameter which will automatically skip the Signup Page in the flow and show the :ref:`Advocate Share Page <campaigns/views/offers_show>`.
 You have the ability to pass any custom data you think might be useful by using “person custom properties” to define any number of custom key/value pairs.
 For example, below we are creating and passing a custom key value pair of *eye color* = *green*.
 Any data passed through here will be accessible on a campaign level for segmentation or other logic.

 .. code-block:: objc

-  #import <TalkableSDK/Talkable.h>
+  @import TalkableSDK;
   ...
   NSDictionary* params = @{
     TKBLAffiliateMemberKey: @{